chuanqixu/Study/computer-science/Stanford-CS106X-Programming-Abstractions-in-CPP-2019-Fall/assignment/assign-1-game-of-life/README.md

 In the assignment description, it is required to provide 2 methods to generate the grid.

-1. Randomly generate the grid: this can be done with [Stanford `libcs106` random.h](https://web.stanford.edu/dept/cs_edu/resources/cslib_docs/random.html) modules. [`randomInteger(low, high)`](https://web.stanford.edu/dept/cs_edu/resources/cslib_docs/random.html#Function:randomInteger) is used to randomly specify the number of rows and columns of the grid, and also used to specify ages of cells. [`randomBool()`](https://web.stanford.edu/dept/cs_edu/resources/cslib_docs/random.html#Function:randomBool) is used to specify whether to a cell should be occupied.
+1. Randomly generate the grid: this can be done with [The Stanford C++ Libraries random.h](http://www.martinstepp.com/cppdoc/random.html) modules. [`randomInteger(low, high)`](http://www.martinstepp.com/cppdoc/random.html#Function:randomInteger) is used to randomly specify the number of rows and columns of the grid, and also used to specify ages of cells. [`randomBool()`](http://www.martinstepp.com/cppdoc/random.html#Function:randomBool) is used to specify whether to a cell should be occupied.
 2. Read from data files: a number of data files can be found in `res/files`.
-Because how to specify ages is not mentioned, I still used [`randomInteger(1, kMaxAge)`]((https://web.stanford.edu/dept/cs_edu/resources/cslib_docs/random.html#Function:randomInteger)) for cells that are occupied.
+Because how to specify ages is not mentioned, I still used [`randomInteger(1, kMaxAge)`](http://www.martinstepp.com/cppdoc/random.html#Function:randomInteger) for cells that are occupied.
 One thing that needs to be noticed is the file path in Windows, which will be discussed in the next section.

 ## File Path in Windows